 Power Your Story

 Do you know a high school student interested in learning more about journalism and convergent media and/or interested in an opportunity to learn important professional and critical thinking skills?

-The Morehead Writing Project will offer a Summer Journalism Camp June 9-15 on the campus of Morehead State University.
+The Morehead Writing Project will once again offer a Summer Journalism Camp June 7-13, 2020, on the campus of Morehead State University.
 High school students, rising 9th-12th grade, will live on the campus of Morehead State University and work with a variety of convergent media professionals to:

 - Create a multi-media profile including multiple published pieces

 - Research, write, and publish an overlooked and misunderstood story about your community

 - Experience the life of a working journalist

 Complete this online form to apply today!